 Department Credits Clarification English 4.0 Must take four courses of English, even if the student is advanced.
 Mathematics 4.0 Must include evidence of passing Algebra/Statistics, Algebra/Geometry, and Advanced Algebra/Geometry.
 Must take four math courses while in high school.
 One of those must be taken during the senior year, even if the student is advanced.
-Science 3.0 Must take Biology and Chemistry Spanish/ Foreign Language 2.0 Must take and pass Spanish 3.
-Highly recommended to take two years of a foreign language while in high school.
-Fine Arts 2.0 Art, Band, Choir, or Orchestra History 3.0 Must take World History, Civics/Economics, and US History.
+Science 3.0 Must take Biology and Chemistry Spanish/ 2.0 Must take and pass Spanish 3.
+Highly recommended to take two years of Foreign a foreign language while in high school.
+Language Fine Arts 2.0 Art, Band, Choir, or Orchestra History 3.0 Must take World History, Civics/Economics, and US History.
 The AP equivalents are allowed.
-PE/Health 1.0 PE .5 Health Three full seasons of Black River interscholastic sports participation will substitute for the PE graduation requirement.
+PE/Health 1.0 PE Three full seasons of Black River interscholastic sports participation will .5 Health substitute for the PE graduation requirement.
 Conditioning and weight training courses also count toward meeting the PE requirement.
 Independent activities outside of school must be approved by administration for credit.
 Health Credit is granted through CAP activities in 11 th grade.
 Electives Varies Choose courses from the program of study to fill a full-time academic schedule.
-CAP .4 College Advisory Program must be taken every year.
+CAP/Flex .4 College Advisory Program must be taken every year.
 CAP meets every day for 25 minutes.
-Online Learning Throughout the required course of study in grades 6-12, students are required to use technology to reinforce learning and prepare them for the future.
-Project Term 1.2 3 years of project term must be taken Senior CAPstone Р Presented during senior year project term Community Service 60 hours Four-year College or University Acceptance Verification from institution All Black River students are required to be accepted into a 4-year college or university.
-Minimum Credits 24 All students are expected to maintain full-time status.
-Most students will graduate with 27+ credits.
+Online Throughout the required course of study in grades 6-12, students are Learning required to use technology to reinforce learning and prepare them for the future.
+Project Term 1.2 3 years of project term must be taken Community 60 hours Service Four-year \/orifi+: College or Verification from All Black River students are required to be accepted into a 4-year college University institution or university.
+Acceptance Minimum 24 All students are expected to maintain full-time status.
+Most students will Credits graduate with 27+ credits.